ImperialCollegeLondon/MSE404-MM/docs/labs/lab01/readme.md

 ### 5.3 Moving and renaming files
-The syntax to move files is exactly the same as the one for the “cp” command.
-To move a file “file.txt” from “~/newDirectory/dir2” to “~/newDirectory”, run the command
+The syntax to move files is exactly the same as the one for the `cp` command.
+To move a file `file.txt` from `~/newDirectory/dir2` to `~/newDirectory`, run the command
 ```
 mv ~/newDirectory/dir2/file.txt ~/newDirectory
 ```
-You can also move directories in a similar way to “cp”, but without the additional “-r” argument.
+You can also move directories in a similar way to `cp`, but without the additional `-r` argument.
 !!! example "Task"

-    Create a new directory “dir3” inside the home directory and move “~/dir2” into “dir3”
+    Create a new directory `dir3` inside the home directory and move `~/dir2` into `dir3`
     ```
     cd ~
     mkdir dir3
     mv dir2 dir3
     ```

-To rename a file, you also use the “mv” command.
+To rename a file, you also use the `mv` command.
 You can think of renaming a file as moving a file into another with a different name.
-For example, to rename “file.txt” to “data.txt”, use “mv file.txt data.txt”
+For example, to rename `file.txt` to `data.txt`, use `mv file.txt data.txt`

 !!! example "Task"
     Run the previous command and check that the file has the expected name.

 ### 5.4 Deleting files
-To delete a file, you use the “rm” command.
-For example, if you want to remove file “file.txt”, use `rm file.txt`.
-To delete directories, the argument “-r” has to be provided: `rm -r ~/newDirectory/dir2`<br>
+To delete a file, you use the `rm` command.
+For example, if you want to remove file `file.txt`, use `rm file.txt`.
+To delete directories, the argument `-r` has to be provided: `rm -r ~/newDirectory/dir2`<br>
-**Note:** If you run the “rm” command, the deleted file or directory will be deleted permanently, there is no way to undo it, so make sure you are running the correct command.
+**Note:** If you run the `rm` command, the deleted file or directory will be deleted permanently, there is no way to undo it, so make sure you are running the correct command.

 !!! example "Task"
-    Run the previous command and check that file.txt and dir2 no longer exist.
+    Run the previous command and check that `file.txt` and `dir2` no longer exist.

 ## 6. Wildcards